cssninjaStudio/tairo/.demo/modules/documentation/content/icons.md

 You can use any icon from [https://icones.js.org/](https://icones.js.org/) by using the :doc-linker{to="Icon"} component.

-:::doc-message{type="muted" icon="ph:package"}
+:::doc-message{icon="simple-icons:nuxtdotjs"}
-This component is provided by [nuxt-icon](https://github.com/nuxt-modules/icon) module.
+This component is provided by the [nuxt-icon](https://github.com/nuxt-modules/icon) module.
 :::
 ::